Assembly of Notables

-This group met in 1560, 1583, 1596–97, 1617, 1626, 1787, and 1788.
+This group met in 1560, 1575, 1583, 1596–97, 1617, 1626, 1787, and a final brief meeting in late 1788.
 Like the Estates-General, they served a consultative purpose only.
 But unlike the Estates-General, whose members were elected by the subjects of the realm, the assemblymen were selected by the king for their "zeal", "devotion", and their "trustworthiness" toward the sovereign.

 In addition, assembly of notables can refer to an expanded version of the King's Council (Curia regis).
 Several times a year, whenever the king needed to cast a wider net to gather information for making important decisions or preparing edicts and ordinances, he would enlarge his Council with prominent men chosen for their social and professional standing or their skills to give counsel on the matters at hand.
 The role of the assembly was to advise the king on how to remedy governance issues in conflict with or brought up by the parlements or the Estates-General.

 1560 assembly

-In 1560, in the wake of the Conspiracy of Amboise the Guise government was moved towards the need to call an Assembly of Notables to address the religious problems of the kingdom that the conspiracy had laid bare and also the financial problems that had been pressuring the kingdom since the death of Henri II.
-All the leading nobles of the kingdom were in attendance, with the exception of the princes of Bourbon-Vendôme, Antoine of Navarre and Louis, Prince of Condé who were conscious that they would likely be arrested if they attended.
+In 1560, in the wake of the Conspiracy of Amboise the Lorraine-Guise government was moved towards the need to call an Assembly of Notables to address the religious problems of the kingdom that the conspiracy had laid bare and also the financial problems that had been pressuring the kingdom since the death of Henri II.
+All the leading nobles of the kingdom were in attendance, with the exception of the princes of Bourbon-Vendôme, the king of Navarre and the prince de Condé who were conscious that they would likely be arrested if they attended.
 The 40 grandees in attendance agreed to a package of reforms put forward by the Guise government, and supported the calling of an Estates General to meet at Meaux later that year.
-The matter of religion was also discussed, and after being taken off plan by Coligny, who proposed temporary coexistence between Catholicism and Protestantism, much to the ire of the Guise, the assembly settled on the plan proposed by Charles, Cardinal of Lorraine to call for a national religious council to address the issue, and propose reforms as necessary.
+The matter of religion was also discussed, and after being taken off plan by admiral de Coligny, who proposed temporary coexistence between Catholicism and Protestantism, much to the ire of the Guise, the assembly settled on the plan proposed by the cardinal de Lorraine to call for a national religious council to address the issue, and propose reforms as necessary.

+1575 assembly

+During 1575, Henri III called together a number of notables for the purpose of securing subsidies.

 1583 assembly

-In November 1583, Henry convened an assembly of notables at Saint Germain-en-Laye to address religious demonstrations that threatened the collapse of the State.
+In November 1583, Henri convened an assembly of notables at Saint Germain-en-Laye to address religious demonstrations that threatened the collapse of the State.
 In the assembly, Cardinal de Bourbon called for France to tolerate one faith, Catholicism; he said that if this was offered, the clergy would sell their shirts to support the king.
-Henry, however, angrily interrupted him informing the Cardinal that any attempt to impose uniform Catholicism was unthinkable to Anjou.
-Henry continued that he had already risked his life and estate to establish Catholicism as the sole religion, but since he had been forced to sue for peace, he would not breach it.
+Henry, however, angrily interrupted him informing the Cardinal that any attempt to impose uniform Catholicism was unthinkable to his brother the duke of Anjou.
+Henri continued that he had already risked his life and estate to establish Catholicism as the sole religion, but since he had been forced to sue for peace, he would not breach it.